 Oil surge and Iraq War

-Housing bubble and Subprime mortgage Crisis and Market Crash
+The Housing Bubble, Subprime Mortgage Crisis and Market Crash

 Auto industry bailout